Nair-Meera/Rock-Paper-Scissors/README.md

 Simple implementation of Rock Paper Scissors game on Python code shows how to play the game by a user and computer.
 The code is completly made on Jupyter Notebook (Anaconda) platform.

+Comments are provided on each line of code.